ruthwikkuppachi/inst377_group1_fall2020/FINAL.md

 **Chosen Stratgies and Solutions**

 To create this application, we decided to allow the user the ability to filter by three different categories.
 This allows the user to be able to refine the displayed data.
-To do this, we
+To do this, we first connected to the PG Count's API from where spending data was obtained.
+Then, we filtered the data (based on Agency Name, Zip Code, and Payee Name) coming from the API depending on the user's input.
+We stored this data in the local session storage and enabled users to see it immediately on the website.

+We also have a simple username-password system that enables users to create an account on our website.
+We certainly wanted to implement a lot of features for user profile, but given the constraints that were faced by us in this difficult semester, we couldn't implement all of them.
+Nevertheless, this feature demonstrates the GET, POST, and PUT requests in HTTP.
+The GET request can be seen when a user gets a welcome message with their username stored in a database, when they enter the correct username and password.
+The POST request is shown when a new user wants to create an account on our website.
+When a user forgets their password, they can update the password on file in the database.
+This is the PUT request.

 **Technical System Decision Rationale**